ChainAgnostic/CAIPs/CAIPs/caip-1.md

 The status header refers to the editorial lifecycle, as attested by the author(s) of a given proposal.

-`Review` and `Last Call` (an optional subset of `Review` expressing urgency to reviewers) should used in combination with the optional parameter sub-field `review-period-end` to express the review deadline to which the author is commits themself.
+`Review` and `Last Call` (an optional subset of `Review` expressing urgency to reviewers) should used in combination with the optional parameter `review-period-end` to express the review deadline to which the author is commits themself.

 `Superseded` is a variant of `Withdrawn` which redirects readers to another proposal; here as well, the optional parameters `superseded-by` (on the superseded proposal) and `replaces` (on the superseding proposal) help link these proposals. `Final` proposals cannot be changed to `Withdrawn` or `Superseded`.